artBoffin/kvstore/README.md

 You should now see the terminal window containing the ganache-cli instance update with a new transaction, or the Ganache client show some new transactions on the Transactions tab.

-If you want to access the data you've stored, you can call kvstore.get(key):
+If you want to access the data you've stored, you can call kvstore.get(address, key):

 ```
-kvstore.get("satoshi")
+kvstore.get(web3.eth.accounts[0], "satoshi")
 ```
 will return "hello world"